Joan Staley: Career

-Staley made three additional guest appearances on Perry Mason, as Sally in "The Case Of The Double Entry Mind", and including the role of murderer Gina Gilbert in the 1962 episode, "The Case of the Lonely Eloper".
+Staley made two additional guest appearances on Perry Mason, as Sally in "The Case Of The Double Entry Mind", and including the role of murderer Gina Gilbert in the 1962 episode, "The Case of the Lonely Eloper".
 She was also featured on episodes of Stoney Burke, Wagon Train, The Real McCoys, McHale's Navy, The Virginian, The Dick Van Dyke Show, The Untouchables, Burke's Law, The Munsters, Batman, Maverick, Hawaiian Eye, Surfside 6, Tales of Wells Fargo, and Rango, among others.

 She was a regular as Hannah, the secretary to series character Stuart Bailey (Efrem Zimbalist Jr.), on the sixth and final season of the ABC/Warner Bros. crime drama, 77 Sunset Strip.
 One of her favorite roles was a small part in A New Kind of Love (1963), starring Paul Newman and Joanne Woodward, in which Staley had a sequence with Newman.
 She also appeared in Cape Fear (1962) as a waitress in a scene with Robert Mitchum; Johnny Cool (1963); and the 1964 Elvis Presley movie, Roustabout; and co-starred in The Ghost and Mr. Chicken (1966) opposite Don Knotts and in Gunpoint (1966) opposite Audie Murphy.

 In 1964, she appeared on McHale's Navy and was signed to a Universal Studios contract for the McHale's Navy spin-off Broadside, where she co-starred with Kathleen Nolan, Sheila James, and Dick Sargent.
 Her character was Roberta "Honey-Hips" Love, a former stripper who had joined the Navy.
 In 1966, she suffered a serious back injury as a result of a horseback riding accident during the filming of Gunpoint starring Audie Murphy.
 She stopped working in films after that and concentrated on television.

 Personal life

 She married Charles Staley in 1956, whom she had met in France.
 They moved to Memphis, Tennessee, where he was working as a television director.
 Staley worked as a legal secretary for Homer L. Armstrong, a local attorney in Memphis.
 Also during this period, Staley sang occasional backup for Sun Records, of Elvis Presley fame.
 The Staley family then moved to Los Angeles.

 She married again, in 1967, to Dale Sheets, an executive with MCA.
-In 1969, she and her husband founded International Ventures Incorporated, and continued to manage talent.
+In 1969, she and her husband founded International Ventures Incorporated and continued to manage talent.
 Collectively, the Sheets had seven children: he had three by a previous marriage, she had one, and they had three together.
 As of 2013, they had ten grandchildren and 20 great-grandchildren.
 Staley was active in consumer affairs, her church, and prison ministry.
 She died on November 24th, 2019 at age 79.